We are people who believe in self-sovereign identity.

 Coming from multiple startup ventures, Michael was the first software engineer at Sovrin Foundation, where he was a strong advocate for privacy and security in decentralized identity systems.
 He was a primary contributor to the initial Hyperledger Indy-agent code, which later became Hyperledger Aries Python.
 He is passionate about creating a pleasant experience for developers wanting to implement self-sovereign identity.

-As a full-stack application and cloud developer for over 15 years, Tomislav has architected and developed countless scalable systems for Fortune 500 companies.
+As a full-stack application and cloud developer for over 15 years, Tomislav has architected and developed a myriad of scalable systems for Fortune 500 companies.
 After trying to build applications with Hyperledger Indy, he realized the complexity created a massive barrier to adoption.
 He built the AgentFramework (now, Hyperledger Aries .NET), an abstraction on top of Indy that makes it easy to build agents from scratch.
 It’s now a part of the Hyperledger Aries project.